underscoreio/shapeless-guide/src/pages/generic/debugging.md

 `Int` passes but `Float` fails.
-`CsvEncoder[Float]` is a leaf in our tree of expansions, so we know to start by implementing this missing type class instance.
+`CsvEncoder[Float]` is a leaf in our tree of expansions, so we know to start by implementing this missing instance.
 If adding the instance doesn't fix the problem we repeat the process to find the next point of failure.

-### Debugging using reify
+### Debugging using *reify*

 The `reify` method from `scala.reflect` takes a Scala expression as a parameter and returns